ohfernando/intro-python-for-biosci/README.md

 # intro-python-for-biosci
+(Update 2/15: sample files added for all relevant exercises; for proteomes test 1 is Tursiops truncatus and test2 is Pleurotus ostreatus.)

 Collection of scripts for evaluation exercises for Biol 282.

 Please make sure the following modules are installed: numpy, pandas, matplotlib, seaborn .

-Installation instructions for all packages necessary linked at the end of this file
+Installation instructions for all packages necessary linked at the end of this file.

 Each exercise is available in its own subfolder.
 Please make sure to deposit any files to be used for each script in the specified subfolder.
 A test file is available in the exercise-specific folder.